MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 2. From the site map, under **My Work**, select **Sales accelerator (preview)**.

-3. Select the record for which you want to add the manual task from the work list.
+3. Select the record for which you want to add the manual activity from the work list.

 4. In the **Timeline** section, select the plus (+) icon.